Paraphraser/PiBuilder/README.md

 		```bash
 		$ /boot/scripts/01_setup.sh «hostname» «password»
 		```

 	- Supply the hostname as a parameter and be prompted for the password:

 		```bash
 		$ /boot/scripts/01_setup.sh «hostname»
 		```

 	Notes:

-	* «hostname» is the name your RPi will be known by (and for heaven's sake, **don't** use "raspberrypi")
+	* «hostname» is the name your Raspberry Pi will be known by.
+Don't use "raspberrypi".
+Always choose a different name that is unique on your network.
+Even if you only have a single Raspberry Pi, now, you have no idea what the future holds.
+You have only yourself to blame if you ever get into the situation where two or more Raspberry Pis are using the same name.
+It will confuse both you and your Raspberry Pis.

 	* «password» is the new password for user "pi" on the target machine.
 For obvious reasons, it should be something other than "raspberry".

 	The script ends with a reboot, which will terminate your ssh client.

 8. Back on your support host (Mac, PC, whatever) erase the TOFU evidence:

 	```bash
 	$ ssh-keygen -R raspberrypi.local
 	```

-	What that does is to remove the association between the name "raspberrypi.local" and the keys for this particular target RPi.
+	What that does is to remove the association between the name "raspberrypi.local" and the keys for this particular target Raspberry Pi.
 If you don't do this then you will get a mess the next time you want to login to this host, or any other host, using the name "raspberrypi.local".
 Be tidy!
 Clean up your workspace as you go!

 9. When the Pi comes back from the reboot:

 	```bash
 	$ ssh pi@«hostname»
 	```

 	Exactly what you use after the "@" depends on how things work in your home network.
 You can try:

 	* «hostname».local
 	* «hostname».your.domain.com
-	* the IP address of the RPi
+	* the IP address of the Raspberry Pi

 	Whether you see the TOFU pattern again, or whether you are prompted for the new password for user "pi" depends on whether you have previously set up a scheme of ssh keys and certificates.
 Just deal with the situation as it presents itself.

 10. Run the second script:

 	```bash
 	$ /boot/scripts/02_setup.sh
 	```

 	This script ends in a reboot.
 Wait for the Pi to come back from the reboot and login as above.

 11. Run the third script: